certik/hermes2d/doc/src/tutorial-1.rst

       return CONST_GAMMA[e->marker - 1] * int_v<Real, Scalar>(n, wt, v);
     }

-Here, we have used the predefined surface integral surf_int_v (see the file `src/integrals_h1.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/integrals_h1.h>`_).
+Here, we have used the predefined surface integral int_v (see the file `src/integrals_h1.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/integrals_h1.h>`_).
-If the boundary conditions were more complicated, we could also have used surf_int_F_v, where F stands for an arbitrary user-supplied function returning the value $\partial u/\partial n$.
+If the boundary conditions were more complicated, we could also have used int_F_v, where F stands for an arbitrary user-supplied function returning the value $\partial u/\partial n$.

 Note that the mesh is refined towards the re-entrant corner in order to